unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/01_general.md

 ![API Commons tab](images/api-commons-tab.jpg "API Commons tab")

+Please then navigate to the API Common's
+<a href="
+http://apicommons.org/add-apis.html" target="_blan">Add an API</a>
-Please then navigate the API Common's [Add an API](http://apicommons.org/add-apis.html) page for instructions on how to upload your API Commons manifest file.
+ page for instructions on how to upload your API Commons manifest file.